Psych Media Discussion Group – Euphoria with Larissa Mooney, MD, Sir Melancon, MD and Leigh Goodrich, MD

 Dr. Mooney is a Professor of Clinical Psychiatry and Director of the Addiction Psychiatry Division in the Department of Psychiatry and Biobehavioral Sciences at UCLA.
 She directs the UCLA Addiction Psychiatry Clinic and the UCLA-VA Addiction Psychiatry Fellowship Program, where she teaches psychiatrists in training in the clinical management of substance use and mental health disorders.
 Dr. Mooney previously served as the Section Chief for Substance Use Disorders at the Greater Los Angeles VA.
 She is the President of the American Academy of Addiction Psychiatry (AAAP), a Distinguished Fellow of the American Psychiatric Association (APA), and a fellow of the American Society of Addiction Medicine (ASAM).
 Dr. Mooney has conducted research at UCLA Integrated Substance Abuse Programs (ISAP) on pharmacological and behavioral treatment interventions for addictive disorders and is one of two Principal Investigators for the Greater Southern California Node of the National Institute on Drug Abuse (NIDA) Clinical Trials Network.

-- Immersive Psychosocial Training for Depression
+- Exercise as Treatment for Depression